CocoaPods/blog.cocoapods.org/_drafts/Pod-Authors-Guide-to-CocoaPods-Frameworks.markdown

 FOUNDATION_EXPORT const unsigned char BananaKitVersionString[];
 ```

-Their original purpose is to index all public headers of a directory to have a shorthand for imports/includes to access the full API of a library.
+The original purpose is to index all public headers of a directory to have a shorthand for imports/includes to access the full API of a library.
 Over time they began to cover more and more purposes:

 * With **(Cocoa Touch) Frameworks**: they allow in addition quick access to versioning values defined in their Info.plist by on-the-fly generated C code.
 Therefore they have to define an interface to make them accessible.
 These are the constant declarations found in the Xcode template prefixed by `FOUNDATION_EXPORT`.
 * With **Clang modules**: they are used to define the public interface of a module.